 Sister Jane Iannucelli, SC, was re-elected to a second four-year term as President at Assembly 2015.
-She served as Director of Sponsorship Services for four years prior to being elected in 2011.
+She served as Director of Sponsorship Services for four years prior to being elected to her first term as president in 2011.
 Earlier leadership roles included service as Assistant to the President (2003–2007), Regional Coordinator (1999–2003), Social Concerns Coordinator (1984–88), and Director of the Formation Team and Novice Director (1976–81).

 Sister Jane’s first ministry was in education.
 In the Bronx, she taught at St. Barnabas (1960–66) and was dean of students at Cardinal Spellman (1971–73).
 On Staten Island, she was a teacher, then dean of students at St. Joseph by-the-Sea (1966–70).
 Sister Jane was dean of students at Our Lady of Victory (1973–75) in Dobbs Ferry.
 She taught at Resurrection Academy in Rye from 1970 to 1971.